The BIA is always a hot topic in business continuity. Everybody wants to know how to do a Business Impact Analysis (BIA).

 - More than 5 days

-- No universal recommendation can be made on the distribution of categories to use because this varies widely by company.
+- You can’t make a universal recommendation on the distribution of categories to use because this varies widely by company.

 - In talking about RTOs, critical should be understood to mean “time-sensitive.”
 There are many processes that are critical to the organization in the long term, but which are not especially time sensitive.
 Accounts payable is an example.